fmalina/revisions-blocl/activism/swimmingwithsharks.md

 In the spring of 2012, a trader at the London offices of JP Morgan by the name of Bruno Iksil managed with his small team to run up a $6.2 billion loss.
-Iksil didn’t break any laws and has never been prosecuted.
+Iksil didn't break any laws and has never been prosecuted.

 The fewer people who understand what is going on, the more room there is for misunderstanding, miscalculation and abuse.